Trainable Dynamic Mask Sparse Attention: Background

 \subsection{Language Modeling Tasks}

-\textbf{Sparsity in Language Modeling.} As shown in Figure~\ref{fig:content_aware}, long-context language modeling involves three fundamental tasks: Copying, Selecting, and Inducing.
-The Copy task requires the model to maintain a fixed-distance relationship between the input and output; the Select task requires the model to remember or ignore specific elements based on their content selectively; and the Induce task requires the model to retrieve answers through associative recall based on context.
-These three tasks naturally exhibit different sparsity patterns: positional sparsity in the Copy task, where only tokens at fixed distances are attended to; content sparsity in the Select task, where only tokens with specific content are attended to; and associative sparsity in the Induce task, where only key-value pairs relevant to the query are attended to.
-These inherent sparsity patterns provide a theoretical foundation for designing more efficient attention mechanisms.
+\textbf{Sparsity in Language Modeling.} As illustrated in Figure~\ref{fig:content_aware}, long-context language modeling can be decomposed into three fundamental tasks: Copying~\citep{romero2021ckconv}, Selecting~\citep{arjovsky2016unitary}, and Inducing~\citep{olsson2022context}.
+The Copy task requires preserving fixed-distance relationships between input and output tokens.
+The Select task involves selectively retaining or discarding information based on its content.
+The Induce task necessitates retrieving information via associative recall from the context.
+Each of these tasks is characterized by a distinct sparsity pattern: the Copy task exhibits \textit{positional sparsity}, attending only to tokens at fixed distances; the Select task demonstrates \textit{content sparsity}, focusing on tokens with specific content; and the Induce task relies on \textit{associative sparsity}, where attention is directed only to key-value pairs relevant to the query.
+These inherent sparsity patterns provide a strong theoretical foundation for designing more efficient attention mechanisms.